 Our computer environment is intuitive and easy to use and the course starts with an orientation; however, students will need to have basic knowledge of computer skills, MS Word, PowerPoint, file organization, and Internet use.

 Students will need:

 - A computer with good internet connection.
 Generally a Mac or PC that is two to three years old will be sufficient.

 - Logitech headset with USB port capabilities (or similar product)

-- A telephone near the computer and a telephone headset
+- A telephone near the computer and earbuds or a telephone headset

-Students must show proof of coverage for malpractice liability prior to starting clinical rotations.
-This insurance is readily available to students through the ACNM partner company, Contemporary Insurance.
+Students must show proof of professional liabilty insurance coverage for malpractice liability prior to starting clinical rotations.
+This insurance is readily available to students through the University and the ACNM partner company, Contemporary Insurance Services.
+The fee for the supplemental insurance through Contemporary Insurance Services is billed when students register for MIDW.640 Preparation for Full-Scope Practice.
 Students are responsible for their own medical and dental care while enrolled in the program.
+Students must show proof of health insurance available through employers, state exchanges, or the university's contracted student health insurance vendor.
 Students may need to submit to, and be financially responsible for, any reasonable health screening that is required by a clinical agency beyond that required by The Midwifery Institute at Jefferson for admission.